blliu6/Hybrid_system/README.md

 ## 3.1 New examples

-In SYBCHS, if we want to synthesize a barrier certificate, at first we need create a new example in the examples dictionary in `Examplers.py`.
+In SNBCHS, if we want to synthesize a barrier certificate, at first we need create a new example in the examples dictionary in `Examplers.py`.
 Then we should confirm its number.
 In an example, its number is the key and value is the new example constructed by Example class.